Herzult/php-ssh/README.markdown

 ### Configuration of the connection

-To etablish an SSH connection, you must firt define its configuration.
+To establish an SSH connection, you must first define its configuration.
 For that, create a Configuration instance with all the needed parameters.

 ```php